Utah Music Teachers Association Bylaws

 Section 4.
 The Second Vice President

-The Second Vice President is the committee chair for the MTNA Competitions at
+(A) The Second Vice President is the committee chair for the MTNA Competitions at

 Section 5.
 Secretary

 (A) The Secretary shall keep minutes of meetings of the Association and the Executive

 Board; maintains a roll of State Board membership and enumerate absentees in State

 Board Meeting minutes; reads minutes of previous Board Meetings.

 (B) The Secretary takes charge of all documents, when requested, belonging to UMTA

 and shall sign official documents as needed; and shall be custodian of the permanent

 (C) The Secretary makes available to the membership the minutes of State meetings